Genesee Country Village and Museum: Silver Baseball Park

-The most recent addition to the museum's grounds is Silver Baseball Park.
-Americans have enjoyed baseball for nearly 200 years.
-The park was built to provide the historical background to this American pastime.
+The most recent addition to the museum's grounds is Silver Baseball Park, built for games of vintage base ball.
 Silver Baseball Park is the first replica 19th-century baseball park in America, and began its operation on August 11, 2001.
 The park's name commemorates both Morrie Silver, the former owner, president, and general manager of the Rochester Red Wings; and the museum's twenty-fifth anniversary.

-Currently, the museum has six ladies' and men's teams, dressed in period-style uniforms that face off each Saturday and Sunday, playing with period-appropriate equipment and by 1866 rules.
-Visitors can view the games from wooden bleachers that face an outfield fence sporting period-style advertising.
-A manual scoreboard is operated by two young lads on scaffolding, while a press box tower is home to a tally keeper and announcer.
-Concessions are available and include peanuts, birch beer and other period-appropriate food.
+Annual tournaments have been held at the Baseball Park since 2003, covering a three-day weekend in August and drawing teams from across the United States.
+The games are played using 1868 rules, including a lack of gloves or protective equipment, the use of metal plates, underhand pitches, and the discretion of the umpire to call a pitch a ball or strike.

 Heirloom Gardens

 Spread throughout the museum's grounds are thirteen heirloom gardens.
 Eye-catching blossoms, fragrant herbs, luscious fruits and rows upon rows of colorful vegetables are the components of these gardens.
 Most of what is grown in the gardens is used regularly by village interpreters for preparing meals in the historic kitchens, dyeing fibers and making decorations or craft projects.
 During the spring and summer months, both adults and children can learn more through various educational programs, tours and demonstrations that are specific to gardening.